data-science-work/data_mining_project/README.md

 ### What it does?

-The application searches the Gigablast search engine based on search terms from a `csv` file.
-After the search is performed, the app creates `txt` files to allow them to be imported for data mining analysis.
+The application search the Internet utilizing the Gigablast search engine with terms that the user types to a `csv` file located at the root of the application.
+After the search is performed, the application creates `txt` files that can be imported to any platform for data mining analysis.

 ### What you need to run the app?